akester/php/README.md

 Each supported version of PHP is built, and they are all tagged as such, for example `akester/php:8.4`.

+## SSH

+These containers also are built in an SSH variant that includes all the usual PHP stuff _and_ OpenSSH Server.
+The idea here is to give a shell for remote CI to connect to that has the same PHP Environment for automated code deployments, clearing caches, or manual troubleshooting.

+To use one of those, use `akester/php:8.4-ssh` and provide a public key(s) that should be allowed in via the `SSH_AUTHORIZED_KEYS` variable.
+This will be written to an authorized keys file for the non-root user to allow access.
+I recommend using some proxy in front of this set up, such as SSH Piper or the like.

+These are kept in separate containers so that the main application container doesn't have the extra components installed and hopefully reduce any attack surface within the container.

 ## Building

 This container is built using Packer.
 Running `make` will build all the images,